upb-uc4/api/hlf/chaincode/operation.md

     - [GenericError](errors.md#GenericError)
       ```json
       {
-        "type": "HLOperationNotPending",
+        "type": "HLApprovalImpossible",
-        "title": "The operation is not PENDING anymore"
+        "title": "The operation is not in pending state"
       }
       ```
        - Description: This error is returned, if the user is trying to approve an operation that is not pending.